jmfayard/bug-androidstudio-buildsrc/README.md

 And Jetbrains Intellij built a very nice integration of it.
 It was backported and well and good in Android Studio 3.2.

-Then you could use the `Config` object in all your `build.gradle` files, jump to its definition and have auto-completion.
+When you edit your `build.gradle` files, you can jump to its definition and have auto-completion.
 A game changer.

 <img height="300" src="https://user-images.githubusercontent.com/459464/50812046-661c1900-1311-11e9-8bbb-4ac1e0ec1437.png">